Today I'm going to show you how to hook up solar panels to RV batteries and build your first solar RV heating in less

 - Piece of glass, Lexan or plexiglass

 - 12 Volt Cooler fan recovered from an old PC power supply

 - 12 Volt DC plug to supply the fan (cooler), or

 - 12 Volt PV solar panel if you're going to preheat your car with automatic on/off function

-Here is some cool picture of this unique, cheap, and simple sun collector for solar RV heating.
+Here is some cool picture of this unique, cheap, and simple sun collector for solar powered RV heater.
 All material and parts come from the re-used junk.
 Something that would most probably end up in the trash if there wasn't the opportunity to use all that to build our Do-It-Yourself solar panels.

 It is an extraordinary feeling when you find out that your mini solar panel works!
 As you can see from the picture, this small solar thermal panel heated the air to 88ºC / 190ºF after barely half an hour under the sun!
 You can only imagine the amount of heating power produced by regular-sized solar thermal panels sitting in the sun all day.

 People think that you have to live in southern or tropical areas to use solar energy and build DIY RV solar panels.

 Of course, more direct sunlight translates into more energy for harvesting by our RV solar panel...